NexusMutual/smart-contracts/docs/contracts/Assessment.md

 ## Contact and Support

-For assistance, reach out via:
+If you have questions or need assistance integrating with the `Assessment` contract, please reach out through the official support channels or developer forums.

-- **Developer Forums** → Join discussions and seek help from the community.
+- **Developer Forums**: Join our community forums to discuss and seek help.
-- **Official Support Channels** → Contact us via email or join our Discord.
+- **Official Support Channels**: Contact us via our official support email or join our Discord.
-- **Documentation Resources** → Access tutorials and FAQs on our official website.
+- **Documentation Resources**: Access tutorials and FAQs on our official website.
-- **GitHub Repository** → Report issues or contribute via GitHub.
+- **GitHub Repository**: Report issues or contribute to the codebase.

-We are committed to supporting our developers and users. **Don't hesitate to reach out!**
+**Disclaimer:** This documentation provides a high-level overview of the `Assessment` contract.
+Always refer to the latest contract code and official resources when developing against the protocol.